-With the free template, I suggest you print it out on white cardstock paper and cut out the individual pieces.
+With the first page of the free template, I suggest you print it out on white cardstock paper and cut out the individual pieces.
 Then you can use the pieces as templates to trace onto colored paper.

-If you are doing this project with multiple kids, I have this convenient version of the handprint turkey template for you.
+If you are doing this project with multiple kids, I have the convenient version of the handprint turkey template for you in the free template.
 Instead of all the parts of the turkey printed on one page, I separated them into multiple pages by the color of paper they should be printed on.
-This way, you can print out all the turkey parts directly on the colored papers and avoid tracing all together!
+This way, you can print out all the turkey parts directly on the colored papers and avoid tracing them all together!

 For younger kids, I suggest you cut out all the turkey parts ahead of time for easy assembly.
 You can place all the parts of one turkey in a bag and hand out the bags for craft time.

 For older kids, they can cut out the parts themselves!
 All you have to do is roughly cut out the parts and let them carefully cut around the outlines.